brunoflores/www-compiler-team/site/blog/untyped-arithmetic.md

 be obtained by replacing each meta-variable consistently by all phrases from the appropriate syntactic category.

+Yet another definition of the same set of terms in a more "concrete" style that gives an explicit procedure for _generating_ the element of
+<imath>\\mathcal{T}</imath>:

 <pre class="display-math">
 Definition [Terms, concretely]: For each natural number $i$, define a set
 $\text{S}_i$ as follows: